The Importance of Change Impact Assessments

 What are best practices for carrying out a change impact assessment?

 Firstly, always speak to the people who are going to be affected to get a true understanding of change impact; don’t just rely on project team members or sponsors for your data.
+You need the ground-level insights, not just the enterprise helicopter view, as this is where the impacts will be felt the most.

 Though you should use numbers to standardise your scores, numbers alone generally aren’t enough; the detail behind your scoring is really essential, so get as much insight as you can.